SF City Councilor Greg Neitzert defends Councilor Christine Erickson from attacks by political opponent who wants her silence.

 If Knobe is so concerned about Erickson supporting a candidate, my question is, why doesn’t he do something about it himself?
 Because it comes off as a bit hypocritical.
 Rick purports to publicly judge the ethics of a sitting elected official while he sits on the South Dakota State Board of Elections that actually has the ability to propose laws regarding elected officials.

-Instead of opining and defaming Councilor Erickson could actually work to draft potential legislation.
+Instead of opining and defaming Councilor Erickson, Knobe could actually work to draft potential legislation.

 Why doesn’t he do it?
 I suspect he knows that he’d have trouble getting any proposal for legislation to squelch the free speech rights of elected officials past his own board much less the entirety of the state legislature.